valkey-io/valkey-doc/commands/cluster-shards.md

 The value `?` is displayed if the node is incorrectly configured to use announced hostnames but no hostname is configured using `cluster-announce-hostname`.
 Clients may treat the empty string in the same way as NULL, that is the same endpoint it used to send the current command to, while `"?"` should be treated as an unknown node, not necessarily the same node as the one serving the current command.

+The 'id' field is the unique id of the shard.

 ## Examples

 ```